 The Technical Foundation: Why 0-10V Dimming?

-Before layering smart technology onto a lighting system, one must understand the underlying protocol.
-In the world of high-output LED fixtures, 0-10V dimming is the industry standard for reliable, flicker-free control.
+Integrating UFO high-bay fixtures with Matter-enabled controllers allows for granular control—ranging from automated occupancy sensing to sophisticated scheduling.
+In the world of high-output LED fixtures, 0-10V dimming remains the industry benchmark for reliable, flicker-free control.
 Unlike phase-cut dimming (common in residential bulbs), 0-10V uses a dedicated low-voltage DC signal to communicate brightness levels to the LED driver.

-According to the IES LM-79-19 Standard, which defines the electrical and optical measurement of solid-state lighting, a fixture's performance—including its efficacy (lm/W) and dimming stability—is verified through rigorous testing.
-For 0-10V systems, the driver interprets a 10V signal as 100% brightness and a 1V (or 0V) signal as the minimum dimmed level, typically around 10%.
+According to the IES LM-79-19 Standard, which defines the electrical and optical measurement of solid-state lighting, a fixture's performance—including efficacy (lm/W) and dimming stability—is verified through rigorous testing.
+For 0-10V systems, the driver interprets a 10V signal as 100% brightness and a 1V (or 0V) signal as the minimum dimmed level, typically 10% or "dim-to-off" depending on the driver's specification.

 0-10V vs. Traditional Control Methods